Farouk994/Recruitee/README.md

 # Recruitee

+To start the app : "npm run dev"

 ## User
 * As a user i want to be having a profile
 * As a user i want to save jobs to my profile